“My dog ignores me!”

 How do we know when we have a dog’s attention?
 The same way we do with people: our good old friend eye contact.
 When I call my dogs’ names, I want them to look me in the eye.
 This may be as simple as lifting their heads off the ground or it may mean looking around and finding me.

-Like any other behavior, we start out by training this in a low distraction environment and gradually build to using outside in more challenging situations.
 Rather than trying to lure the attention by showing the dog a treat, I usually try to capture looking at me.
 I stand with the dog’s leash and wait.
 At some point, he’s going to look up at me.
 When he does I say “Yes!” and give him a treat.
 Chances are he’s going to look at me at bit more quickly soon after.

 After a few repetitions, the dog is pretty much staring at me.
 That’s when I start to toss the reward to break the eye contact.
 This sets up the situation I need: I can now predict when he will look at me.
 All I need to do is say his name just before we make contact.